rsh249/applied_bioinformatics/docs/index.md

 ### Links to Blogs

-Use the RMarkdown template provided <a href = 'https://github.com/rsh249/applied_bioinformatics/docs/rmarkdown_template.Rmd'> here.
-View template output <a href = 'rmarkdown_template.html'> here.
+Use the RMarkdown template provided <a href = 'https://raw.githubusercontent.com/rsh249/applied_bioinformatics/master/docs/rmarkdown_template.Rmd'> here </a>.
+View template output <a href = 'rmarkdown_template.html'> here </a>.

 Student written Blogs <a href=''>HERE